Mild hotspot on head of Golden Retriever with fur shaved around it

 This is where Lavengel shines!
 Lavengel has the ability to break down and penetrate many types of biofilms to kill the bacteria harbored there.
 It even has a U.S. patent for its effectiveness against Staph bacteria - including methicillin-resistant Staphylococcus pseudintermedius (MRSP) and methicillin-resistant Staphylococcus aureus (MRSA)!

 No one wants to see their pet suffering with an annoying and painful skin condition.
-Lavengel is a topical OTC product that you can have on hand to treat all sorts of cuts, scrapes, and abrasions at home.
+Lavengel is a topical product that you can have on hand to treat all sorts of cuts, scrapes, and abrasions at home.
 Hotspots can be added to that list!

 -